On Pettaquamscutt Speaker: Dredging the Mouth of the Estuary: History, Current Conditions, Future Plans

 Come explore what lives in Narrow River!
 Photos by John McNamara

-9-11am at Middlebridge Preserve, 95 Middlebridge Road, Narragansett, RI
+at 95 Middlebridge Road in Narragansett, RI.

 This popular family science and exploration event is held annually on a Saturday morning in June and a Saturday morning in September at 95 Middlebridge Road, Narragansett.